yhutter-dv/fhgr-cp2-astra-dashboard/README.md

       choosen depending on the passed time range.
 Meaning if a time range of 1 month is specified the data could get retrieved from the "one month bucket"
+- [ ] Implement actually Live Mode for the Dashboard.
+This could be achieved by implementing a `WebSocket` connection on the FastAPI Backend.
+This way the frontend would not need to constantly polling the data (e.g the backend notifies the frontend when the data is available through a WebSocket message.)

 ## Used Ressources